 One of the biggest concerns that people new to CBD products have is, “Will CBD get me high?”
-We can tell you with certainty that the answer is a resounding “no.” This is especially true when you are using Joy Organics products, so let us break down how our products are THC free but full of potent phytocannabinoids.
+We can tell you with certainty that the answer is a resounding “no.” This is especially true when you are using Joy Organics products, so let us break down how our broad spectrum products are 0.0% THC but full of potent phytocannabinoids.

 Broad Spectrum Hemp and CBD

 Just like you are much different from your siblings, hemp is different from marijuana.
 Marijuana is a bit of a wild child when it comes to the Cannabis sativa family.
 It contains tetrahydrocannabinol (THC).
 This is the psychoactive chemical compound that is prevalent in this version of Cannabis sativa.